egXcoder/Study-Repository/database/parts/internals.md

 - committed tuples which are very old will take xmin = 2 and xid entries will be removed from the commit log

+### WAL (Write Ahead Log) in postgres / Redo Log in mysql

+#### Challenge
+- Even small changes in the database often modify multiple pages scattered across storage.
+- Flushing each changed page immediately to disk causes high I/O overhead, which can hurt performance and wear out the disk.
+- One might think: “Why not group multiple changes and flush them together?” — this would reduce I/O.
+- However, if the database crashes while these grouped changes are still in memory, data could be lost.
+- therefore, there is no escape from flushing into disk but it has to be very quick i/o and to be in one place
+- Therefore, flushing changes to disk cannot be avoided — it must happen safely, quickly, and in a sequential, centralized place.

+#### Solution
+- The WAL is an append-only log that records database changes sequentially.
+- It stores minimal information — typically the deltas (what has changed) since the last checkpoint.
+- WAL tracks committed changes: when a transaction commits, an entry is added to the WAL marking it as committed.
+- Periodically, the database applies WAL changes in batches to the main data files, improving I/O efficiency.
+- In case of a crash, the database can replay the WAL to redo committed changes, restoring the database to a consistent state.

+#### Q: what do you mean by checkpoint and how its set?

+a checkpoint is the point up to which all changes have been safely written to the data files.

+#### Q: when WAL is cleaned because surely its not going to grow forever?

+When Wal entries flushed to disk and a checkpoint is set .. these WAL entries can be truncated or recycled.

+#### Q: how WAL enries are truncated?
+- WAL is split into segments (or log files).
+- Database writes WAL entries sequentially into the current segment.
+- When a segment fills up, the database moves to the next segment to continue writing.
+- All changes in that segment have been persisted to the main data files (i.e., a checkpoint has been performed).
+- Once this is true, the segment can be marked as reusable for future WAL entries.

+#### Q: where uncommitted data is stored?
+Uncommitted changes are primarily stored in memory, specifically in the buffer pool in InnoDB.

+Tip: Even though uncommitted changes originated in memory, they can reach disk under normal operation.

+#### Q: is WAL tracks uncommitted data?
+WAL Tracks Both Uncommitted and Committed Changes
+- in InnoDB (or PostgreSQL), WAL entries are written, even if the transaction hasn’t committed yet.
+- on commit, a commit record is written into WAL.
+This marks all previous WAL entries for that transaction as committed.
+- During crash recovery: WAL is scanned sequentially.
+    - Entries for committed transactions are reapplied to the data files.
+    - Entries for uncommitted transactions are ignored / rolled back.

+#### Q: Why uncommitted data can reach disk?
+- Dirty pages flushed by background threads or checkpoints
+    - InnoDB periodically flushes dirty pages to reduce memory pressure and keep I/O smooth.
+    - These dirty pages may contain changes from uncommitted transactions.
+- Memory eviction
+    - If the buffer pool is full, the database must evict pages.
+    - Any dirty page must be written to disk, even if some transactions are still uncommitted.
+- Performance batching
+    - Writing pages to disk in batches is faster than writing every page immediately.
+    - This may include uncommitted changes.

 ### What Happens on Create?

 T1 create a record ..
 T1 xid = 101..